Coronavirus and Forbearance Info for Students, Borrowers, and Parents

 First, what is a student loan?

-A student loan is a form of financial aid that must be repaid (self-help aid), with interest (Scholarships and grants do not have to be repaid).
+A student loan is a form of financial aid that must be repaid.

 Your primary loan options include:

 Federal Direct Loans - The student is the borrower of this loan.
-It is awarded by the financial aid office based on the results of the FAFSA.
+It is awarded by the financial aid office based on the results of the Free Application for Federal Student Aid, (FAFSA).
 The loan can be subsidized or unsubsidized.
 Subsidized loans are awarded based on financial need.
 Subsidized loans have their interest paid by the federal government while the student is in school.
-The interest rate for subsidized Stafford loans is 3.4%.
-Unsubsidized Stafford loans accrue interest to the student from the time the loan is disbursed to the students account.
-The interest rate on unsubsidized loans is 6.8%.
-In both cases, payments can be deferred for as long as the student is enrolled at least half-time (6 credits as an undergraduate).
-These loans are available both for undergraduate and graduate education.
+Unsubsidized Stafford loans accrue interest to the student from the time the loan is disbursed to the student’s account.
+The interest rate on the subsidized and unsubsidized loans for undergraduate students for loans originating after July 1, 2017 is 4.45%.
+The interest rate on unsubsidized loans for graduate students for loans originating after July 1, 2017 is 6%.
+Payments can be deferred for as long as the student is enrolled at least half-time (6 credits as an undergraduate).
+Graduate students only qualify for unsubsidized loans.

 Important Note about Federal Direct Loans:

 - All first-time students at Tiffin University borrowing from the Federal Direct Loan Program must complete an online Entrance Counseling session and a Master Promissory Note.